titouan-lacombe/MyAnimeStats/README.md

 ## Usage

-The notebook will ask you for your MyAnimeList username to scrap your list.
+The notebook will ask for your MyAnimeList username to scrape your list.

 You can save your username in `data/username.txt` to avoid having to enter it every time.

-If you want to scrape your list, make sure it is public, you can make your list public [here](https://myanimelist.net/editprofile.php?go=listpreferences)
+If you want to scrape your list, ensure it is public.
+You can make your list public [here](https://myanimelist.net/editprofile.php?go=listpreferences).

-Alternatively, if you want your list to stay private, you can export you MyAnimeList data from [here](https://myanimelist.net/panel.php?go=export) and save it to `data/animelist.xml.gz`.
+Alternatively, if you wish to keep your list private, you can export your MyAnimeList data from [here](https://myanimelist.net/panel.php?go=export) and save it to `data/animelist.xml.gz`.

-Now you can run all the cells in the notebook and see the results.
+Now, you can run all the cells in the notebook and view the results.

 ## Results

-For example, here are the stats of popular YouTuber [Gigguk](https://www.youtube.com/user/gigguk) (MAL username `gigguk`):
+For example, here are the stats of popular YouTuber [Gigguk](https://www.youtube.com/user/gigguk) (MAL username: `gigguk`):

 TODO